boazsegev/facil.io/docs/_SOURCE/0.8.x/fiobj_json.md

 ## Constants

 `JSON_MAX_DEPTH` is the maximum depth for nesting.
-The default value is 32 (should be set during compile time).
+The default value is 512 (should be set during compile time).

-Since bit mapping is used, the maximum available nesting value is 32 (32 nested levels use 32 bits in a `uint32_t` type).

-Note that facil.io avoids recursion to protect against DoS attacks that attempt stack exploding techniques.
+Note that it's important to limit the maximum depth for JSON structures since objects might be recursively traversed by some functions (such as the `fiobj_free` or `fiobj2json` functions).

 ## Types